1587/speaking-exam/00-part3.md

 My answer:

 ```
-I bought my computer over internet on the August last year, because the old one is broken,
+I bought my computer over internet  last month, because the old one is broken,
-so I must buy a new one.(my son need a computer to do some online learning.)
+my son need a computer to do some online learning. so I must buy a new one.

 I think computers are more sold online, because the price is cheaper online
-and I can easily get more information about the computer.
+and I can easily get more information and customer comments about the computer.